-The mobility of the future lies in the digitization of all transport systems: Big Data, 5G, artificial intelligence and comprehensive networking increase safety, improve efficiency and reduce environmental pollution.
+The mobility of the future is based on the digitalization of all transport systems: Big Data, 5G, artificial intelligence and comprehensive networking increase safety, improve efficiency and reduce environmental pollution.
 In the future, mobility will increasingly be a combination of shared mobility, automation and electrification.
 The resulting mobility concepts will set profound transformation processes in motion: cities will become quieter.
 Air quality will get better.
 Private cars will become fewer (Road Diet).
-Green spaces are becoming more plentiful.
+There will be more green spaces.
 Quality of life increases.

 Megatrends